Things to Consider Before You Get Microblading

 Basically, don’t try to change the look; you are already ready to show off their new brows.
 Initially stronger in color, your new brows will soften in 2-3 weeks.
 You do not have to hide from the world after your service.
 There is no downtime for the looks from the session to the red carpet.
 Many women claim to not touch their brows at all in the months following the microblading, while some women still tweeze, pluck and fill their brows in after the procedure.

 One of the things to consider before you get microblading is DO NOT SCRATCH or wet your eyebrows.
-Avoid excessive sweating, be easy on the gym.
+Avoid excessive sweating; be easy on the gym.
 DON’T wash your face.
-You have to wait at least a week or so to go back to washing your face properly, so makeup wipes are going to be your best friend.
-Also, Lather on the SPF.
-Use a proper sunscreen after your treatment.
+You have to wait at least a week or so to go back to washing your face correctly, so makeup wipes are going to be your best friend.
+Also, Lather on the SPF uses a proper sunscreen after your treatment.
 Remember Things To Consider Before You Get Microblading.

 Others may choose to routinely visit their technician to touch up their brows every six months for peak performance, but it is totally up to you!
 Your technician will advise you as well.